hugo-toha/guides/content/posts/installation.md

   - name: Notes
     url: <your custom menu link>

+  # Provide newsletter configuration.
+This feature hasn't been implemented yet.
+  # Currently, you can just hide it from the footer.
+  newsletter:
+    enable: true

   # some information about you
   author:
     name: "Jane Doe"
+    nickname: "Jane"
     image: "images/avatar.png"
-    # give your some contact information. they will be used in the footer
+    # give your contact information. they will be used in the footer
     contactInfo:
       email: "janedoe@example.com"
       phone: "+0123456789"